auth0/docs/articles/quickstart/backend/webapi-owin/01-authorization.md

 As the OWIN JWT middleware doesn't use Open ID Connect Discovery by default, you will need to provide a custom `IssuerSigningKeyResolver`.
 To do this, add the following to the `Support/OpenIdConnectSigningKeyResolver.cs` file:

 :::note
 Such a custom resolver was previously published as part of the `Auth0.OpenIdConnectSigningKeyResolver` package through Nuget.
-As <a href="https://github.com/auth0/auth0-aspnet-owin/blob/master/SECURITY-NOTICE.md" target="_blank">this package is not available anymore</a>, you will need to provide this yourself.
+As <a href="https://github.com/auth0/auth0-aspnet-owin/blob/master/SECURITY-NOTICE.md" target="_blank" rel="noreferrer">this package is not available anymore</a>, you will need to provide this yourself.
 :::

 ```javascript